webirr/moodle-paygw_webirr/README.md

 ### Standard Course-Catalog Flow

-This is the visual checkout story shared with the WeBirr checkout-kit examples.
-It uses the standalone Moodle demo so the course catalog, review, payment-code, and confirmation states can be compared directly with the Go and JavaScript checkout-kit examples.
+This visual checkout story uses the standalone Moodle demo to summarize the course catalog, review, payment-code, and confirmation states in this repository.

 ![WeBirr Moodle course-catalog checkout flow](examples/standalone-checkout-demo/screenshots/standalone-demo-journey-four-steps.png)